-- Ensure all aspects of the Quota Management System are monitored such as prior reporting and chain of custody requirements in catch disposal records (CDR) including auditing. - Ensure all aspects of commercial fishing activities are monitored such as inspections of catch at sea, when landed, in transit and at change of ownership in fish processing premises. - Conduct intelligence driven operations that give rise to appropriate enforcement action. - Respond to reported incidents/issue. - Communicate activities in formal reporting
+- Ensure all aspects of the Quota Management System are monitored and analysed. - Ensure integrity of eCatch data sent from the field and deducted from quota. - Ensure all aspects of commercial fishing activities are monitored such as inspections of catch at sea, when landed, in transit and at change of ownership in fish processing premises.

-Follow up of incorrect, incomplete reporting.
+- Conduct intelligence driven operations that give rise to appropriate enforcement action. - Respond to reported incidents/issue. - Communicate activities in formal reporting. - Follow up incorrect / incomplete reporting.